firebolt-dev/firebolt/NOTES.md

     - resolve route
     - load route file if its missing
     - if pageData is still valid (not expired) set virtual path to match and stop here
-    - if route has a shell, set virtual path to match
+    - if route has a loading component, set virtual path to match
     - fetch pageData for new route and update (broadcast? or maybe its all just here now)
-    - if route didnt have a shell, update virtual path now
+    - if route didnt have a loading component, update virtual path now

 ### Todos

+x global styles in Document

+- rename Shell to Loading
+- what about static metadata (title, meta etc?) https://nextjs.org/docs/app/building-your-application/optimizing/metadata
+- make sure you can import and use 'react' stuff in Document?
 - api routes
 - custom server.js
 - in dev, watch files, rebuild and reload page via websocket signals (or re-hydrate root with new data?)